tldr-pages/tldr/pages/linux/iwconfig.md

 `iwconfig`

-- Show the parameters and statistics of a specific interface:
+- Show the parameters and statistics of the specified interface:

 `iwconfig {{interface}}`